-The principle regulating the marriage of native Christians in India is the principle regulating the marriage of Christians throughout the world.
-This principle is that Christians are necessarily monogamous.
-This is also the principle governing the marriage of Native Christians in Uganda and other Dependencies of the Crown.
-The difficulties arising from the working of our Marriage Ordinance can be solved by the application of this principle.
-To Africans living in a British Dependency and under the influence of Christianity the law is not only the expression of the will of the Sovereign, it is also designed as an educational agency, a social factor, the aider and sustainer of all upward striving men and women in their process of adjustment to the complex conditions which have been created.
+Another problem arising from the confused situation created by our contact with Western civilisation is seen in the working of the Marriage Ordinance.
+Provision is made in the Ordinance, without any qualification or exception whatever, that monogamous marriage, which it is designed to regulate, may be celebrated in any licensed striving men and women in their process of adjustment to the complex conditions which have been created.
 It is accepted that no native of the country should be compelled to be a Christian; no native should even be tempted to be a Christian; but, if a native chose to become a Christian, he should be sustained by the assistance of the law in the walking in the Christian way of life in the manner in which other British subjects are supported in their endeavours after the Christian life.
 He should be upheld in the manner in which other British subjects are upheld from lapsing from the standard of Christian living.
 No English subject of His Majesty the King has the capacity to contract a polygamous marriage.
 If he should go through such a form of marriage, he is in the eye of the law living in concubinage with each of the women concerned.
 Some people have for this reason fallen into the error of making the distinction between "Christian Marriage" on the one hand and on the other hand, "English Marriage" or "European Marriage" or "Marriage under the Ordinance".
 Such persons believe that they can be Christians without adopting what they term "English Marriage ".
 It is necessary to remind them that Christianity is an integral formative element in the English as well as European system, and that the disability of an Englishman to contract a polygamous marriage has its origin in the rule of Canon Law that a Christian can have but one wife.
-Whatever it is called-"Christian Marriage" or "English Marriage" or "European Marriage " or " Marriage under the Ordinance "-
+Whatever it is called- "Christian Marriage" or "English Marriage" or "European Marriage" or "Marriage under the Ordinance"-